Security-Onion-Solutions/securityonion-docs/appendix.rst

 .. tip::

    If you're planning to purchase new hardware, please consider official Security Onion appliances from Security Onion Solutions (https://securityonionsolutions.com).
-Our custom appliances have already been designed for certain roles and traffic levels and have Security Onion pre-installed.
+Our custom appliances have already been designed for certain roles and traffic levels and have Security Onion 2 pre-installed.
 Purchasing from Security Onion Solutions will save you time and effort **and** help to support development of Security Onion as a free and open source platform!

-If you have reviewed all of the warnings above and still want to attempt an in-place upgrade, you should be able to do the following:
+If you have reviewed all of the warnings above and still want to attempt an in-place upgrade, you should be able to do the following.

 .. warning::

-   Please ensure you have local access to the machine being upgraded (console/DRAC/IPMI).
-Failure to do so could result in an unsuccessful upgrade, requiring a clean installation of Security Onion 2.
+   Please ensure that you have local access to the machine being upgraded via console, DRAC, IPMI, etc.  Failure to do so could result in an unsuccessful upgrade, requiring a clean installation of Security Onion 2.

-Make sure that Security Onion 16.04 is fully up-to-date:
+First, make sure that Security Onion 16.04 is fully up-to-date:
 ::

    sudo soup